brpadilha/backend-challenge-gen/README.md

 # Why?

-This project is a part of my portfolio, that I wanted to improve my skills in resolving problems and create APIs.I will be happy if you provide me any feedback about this project, anything that you can report, cam make me a better developer!
+This project is a part of my portfolio, that I wanted to improve my skills in resolving problems and create APIs.I will be happy if you provide me any feedback about this project, anything that you can report, can make me a better developer!

 Email-me: brpadilha.dev@gmail.com